Stability analysis and quasinormal modes of Reissner Nordstr{\o}m Space-time via Lyapunov exponent: Fundamentals of Lyapunov exponent:

-Note that the fixed point $x=x_{0}$ of (\ref{dxdt}) has been transformed into the fixed point $y=0$ of (\ref{dydt}).
-Expanding (\ref{dydt}) in a Taylor series about $x_{0}$ and keeping only linear terms in the perturbation leads to
+Note that the fixed point $x=x_{0}$ of Eq. (\ref{dxdt}) has been transformed into the fixed point $y=0$ of Eq. (\ref{dydt}).
+Expanding Eq. (\ref{dydt}) in a Taylor series about $x_{0}$ and keeping only linear terms in the perturbation leads to

 or

 where the matrix $A$ is called Jacobian matrix.
 If the components of $F$ are $F_{1}(x_{1},x_{2},x_{3}, ..., x_{n})$, $F_{2}(x_{1},x_{2},x_{3}, ..., x_{n})$, $F_{3}(x_{1},x_{2},x_{3}, ..., x_{n})$ then